mrle0429/Event-Management-System/01-requirements/Account/01-create-account.md

 ### 02  - Administrator Creates Account for User/Organizer/Admin

-#### Course of Events
+#### Basic Course of Events

 1. The administrator select manage account button. **(05 - Admin Dash Page)**
 2. The system navigates to the account creation page  **(01 - Account Management Page)**
-3. The administrator choose the account type which he want to create.
+3. The administrator enters the required account details for the new user/Organizer. **(02- CreateAdmin Page/ 03-CreateUser Page/ 04-CreateOrganizer Page)**
+4. The system notifies the administrator that the account has been successfully created

+#### Alternative Courses of Events - Account Already Exists
+1. The administrator select manage account button. **(05 - Admin Dash Page)**
+2. The system navigates to the account creation page  **(01 - Account Management Page)**
-4. The administrator enters the required account details for the new user/Organizer. **(02- CreateAdmin Page/ 03-CreateUser Page/ 04-CreateOrganizer Page)**
+3. The administrator enters the required account details for the new user/Organizer. **(02- CreateAdmin Page/ 03-CreateUser Page/ 04-CreateOrganizer Page)**
-5. The system creates the new account
+4. The system displays an error message indicating that the account already exists
+5. The administrator clicks OK
-6. The system notifies the administrator that the account has been successfully created
+6. The system returns to the create account page. **(02- CreateAdmin Page/ 03-CreateUser Page/ 04-CreateOrganizer Page)**

 #### Related UI Prototypes
 | 05 - Admin Dash Page|